 The project area does not contain any large stick nests that would be appropriate for use by raptor species.
-However, there is a Little Eagle nest located outside the project area, approximately 220 metres to the north-west.
+However, there is a Little Eagle nest located approximately 220 metres to the north-west of the project area.

 There are no threatened fauna species SAII entities that would be affected by the project.